k4u5h4L/discord-NLP-chatbot/README.md

 - The `!chat` command will provoke the bot.
 Anything following the call will be treated as a message or a question.
 The bot will read that question and answer accordingly.

+- The `!covid` command will fetch you the confirmed and recovered cases.
+Anything following the call will be treated as the name of a country.
+The bot will scrap data accordingly using headless chrome and cheerio.

+## New features:

+- The bot will now fetch covid cases specific to a country when called.

 ## To install:

 - Have all credencials of Dialogflow and your discord bot token ready.